 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Belgian Settlement in Wisconsin (approx. 6½ miles away); Historic Euroamerican Settlement of the Door Peninsula (approx. 6.6 miles away); Transportation Archaeology on the WIS 57 Project (approx. 6.6 miles away); The WIS 57 Reconstruction Project in Brown, Kewaunee, and Door Counties (approx. 6.6 miles away); The Fire of 1871 and Williamsonville: A 19th Century Euroamerican Settlement in Door County After the Fire: The Vandermissen Brickworks Site (approx. 6.6 miles away); The 1858 Rosiere Kermiss (approx. 7.2 miles away); Karl Overland (approx. 7.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Belgian Settlement in Wisconsin (approx. 6˝ miles away); Historic Euroamerican Settlement of the Door Peninsula (approx. 6.6 miles away); Transportation Archaeology on the WIS 57 Project (approx. 6.6 miles away); The WIS 57 Reconstruction Project in Brown, Kewaunee, and Door Counties (approx. 6.6 Namur and the Norbertine Fathers: Community, Education, and Religion among Belgian-Americans (approx. 6.6 miles away); Architecture and History in the WIS 57 Project Area (approx. 6.6 miles away); The Fire of 1871 and Williamsonville: A 19th Century Euroamerican Settlement in Door County (approx. 6.6 miles away); After the Fire: The Vandermissen Brickworks Site (approx. 6.6 miles away).

 Also see . . .